Old and New Secrets of Sizable Small Business Competitive Advantage

 Adaptability has always been a huge part of small business competitive advantage.
 Small businesses can pivot and capitalize on new trends far easier than larger companies.
 Consider what happened in the 1970s when US automakers were slow to see that consumers wanted smaller more fuel-efficient cars because the price of gas was so high.
 Because of their inability to adapt, US automakers lost a big portion of the US market to Japanese automakers.

-Because small business are small, and because small business employees often wear many hats, they can be more adaptable.
+Because small businesses are small, and because small business employees often wear many hats, they can be more adaptable.
 They don’t necessarily need to fire employees when ideas don’t work out, or hire new employees every time a new market opportunity presents itself.
 They can more quickly regroup and attack any problem anew.

 Few successful entrepreneurs start businesses just because they want to make money.
 Traditionally, small businesses have always been more committed to societal needs than large companies, as well as more apt to consider community when defining their business purposes.
 Because small businesses are small, and often managed by their founders and owners, they are also more likely to be more committed to those purposes.
 Maintaining a commitment to purpose is much harder in large, public companies.